THE TOP THREE QUESTIONS . . .

 Are there any types of criminal matters you don't handle?

 Yes.
+There are some criminal matters I no longer accept.
 I do not represent individuals charged with traffic violations or other class "c" offenses.
 I no longer take on direct appeals or writs of habeas corpus.
 Finally, I do not handle expunctions or motions for non-disclosure.
-If you need representation in one of these areas it is best for you obtain representation from attorney that regularly handles these particular matters.
+If you need representation in one of these areas it is best for you to obtain representation from an attorney that regularly handles these particular matters.